-California Fires: 3 More People Killed, As Blazes Rage In Wine Country
+California Fires: 3 More People Killed As Blazes Rage In Wine Country

 Updated at 4 p.m.
 ET

-Firefighters are battling multiple fast-spreading wildfires in northern California, including the heart of the state's wine country, as authorities say at least three civilians have been killed by the Zogg Fire in Shasta County.
+Firefighters are battling multiple fast-spreading wildfires in Northern California, including the heart of the state's wine country, as authorities say at least three civilians have been killed by the Zogg Fire in Shasta County.

-At a Tuesday afternoon news conference, Daniel Berlant with the California Department of Forestry and Fire Protection (Cal Fire) said that firefighters responded to 19 new wildfires throughout the state on Monday.
+At a Tuesday afternoon news conference, Daniel Berlant with the California Department of Forestry and Fire Protection, or Cal Fire, said that firefighters responded to 19 new wildfires throughout the state Monday.

 Berlant also said that the August Complex Fire continues to be the largest in the state and that "it grew significantly yesterday to 938,000 acres" — almost 60,000 acres (more than 90 square miles) in a single day.
 Firefighters are struggling to contain the wind-driven blaze, he said.

-Gusty winds on Monday helped two major fires — the Zogg Fire and the Glass Fire — to multiply in size.
-By Tuesday morning, California fire authorities said the winds had decreased overnight, raising hopes that they would be able to make progress in containing the blazes.
+Gusty winds on Monday helped two major fires — Zogg and Glass — to multiply in size.
+By Tuesday morning, California fire authorities said the winds had decreased overnight, raising hopes they would be able to make progress in containing the blazes.

 The Zogg Fire in Shasta County and the Glass Fire, which has hit Napa and Sonoma counties, both started on Sunday.
-As of late morning local time Tuesday, both are 0% contained.
+As of late Tuesday morning local time, both are 0% contained.

 In Napa, authorities have imposed a mandatory evacuation order due to the Glass Fire for the city of Calistoga, which has a population of about 5,000.
 Some 60,000 residents in Napa and Sonoma counties are under evacuation orders or advisories, according to Reuters.